Search

 Read more

-Special Meeting of the BOD of the Paa-Ko Communities Sewer Association
+Special Meeting of the BOD of the Paa-Ko Sewer Association

-A special meeting of the BOD of the Paa-Ko Sewer Association will take place on Thursday, January 22 at 3:30 pm in the Paa-Ko Event Center.
+A special meeting of the Board of Directors of the Paa-Ko Communities Sewer Association will be held on Tuesday, April 7th at 3:30 pm in the Paa-Ko Event Center.

 Read more